Cacophony is an interesting word. It is a noun that means discord or dissonance. Some people use it to describe the noise of our day to day lives.

-Once we moved our family from the big city that never sleeps or gets dark to the country where night is deafeningly quiet and pitch black.
+In 1991, we moved our family from the Los Angeles to the "country" near Monterey where night is deafeningly quiet and pitch black.
 The sudden change was cacophony in reverse.
 It was unsettling for the children until they learned how to listen to subtle sounds such as the rustling of leaves in the trees or the crickets chirping or the distant sounds of cars on the highway, or even the sporadic dropping of the ice cubes in the ice maker.
 We spent time playing listening games every night so that they could become familiar with the new sounds in their world and feel safe.
 Soon they were able to sleep through the night and began to enjoy waking to hear the birds singing in the early morning sun.

 It is said that "music hath power to soothe the raging beast."
 Music does indeed hold great power to influence our moods.
 Anyone who has been to the movies knows that.
 Composers have learned just what to do to heighten the drama and punctuate the action in the movies.
 Music and rhythm in our world are freely used to excite the basest drives of the natural man.
 But worthy music can also be used to soothe and calm and exalt and bless.
 Music that is a conduit for the Spirit can be used to teach and comfort and is powerful indeed.
 That inspired music can work to bring peace to the soul.
 It can help that person find quiet in this world of cacophony.

 I was visiting a church service once where it was obvious that an inexperienced organist was playing the prelude music.
 The volume and settings were so loud that my ears and my heart heart.
 Perhaps she was new to the job and was more concerned with trying to hit the notes correctly than being aware of the volume or the registrations (the selection of which sounds are being played such as flutes or strings or reeds).